-If a member enrolled in the Standard Plan, Medicaid, and SeniorCare require more than five opioid prescription fills in a month, the prescriber may request a policy override through the DAPO (Drug Authorization and Policy Override) Center.
+If a member enrolled in BadgerCare Plus, Medicaid, and SeniorCare require more than five opioid prescription fills in a month, the prescriber may request a policy override through the DAPO (Drug Authorization and Policy Override) Center.
 An override is required for each opioid fill that exceeds the five prescription fill limit per calendar month.